Grant Funded Initiatives: Young Southeast Asian Leaders Initiative (YSEALI)

 - deepen their understanding of the United States by exploring the principles of democracy and fundamental American values such as individual rights, freedom of expression, pluralism and tolerance, and volunteerism.

-Each fall and spring, UConn and Brown will host YSEALI cohorts at their respective campuses in Connecticut and Rhode Island for the 4-week residency portion of the YSEALI program, during which the participants will work with their Academic Directors to develop their own project plans for social change.
+Each fall and spring, UConn and UTexas will host YSEALI cohorts at their respective campuses in Connecticut and Texas for the 4-week residency portion of the YSEALI program, during which the participants will work with their Academic Directors to develop their own project plans for social change.

 What is required of YSEALI participants?